How To Become a Lawyer in India? Step By Step Guide

 Step 3 - Clear the Law Entrance Exams to Become a Lawyer in India

-After you have chosen the law degree, suffice the selection process, which includes clearing the entrance exam of the same.
+After you have chosen the law degree, complete the selection process, which includes clearing the entrance exam.

 Various universities and institutions in India conduct various law entrance exams.